Skip to content

 channel = await client.channels.fetch(message.channel_id)

-msg = channel.messages.get(message.message_id)
+msg = await channel.messages.fetch(message.message_id)

-await msg.reply(content=ChannelMessageContent(t="Got your message!"))
+await msg.reply(content=ChannelMessageContent(t="Got your message"))

 await channel.send_ephemeral(

-content=ChannelMessageContent(text="Only you can see this!")
+content=ChannelMessageContent(text="Only you can see this"),

 )